 Approved CPR, First Aid, and Blood Borne Pathogens Providers

-Those who perform athletic training duties and/or publicly promote themselves to be an athletic trainer must register as an athletic trainer.
+Those who perform athletic training duties and/or publicly promote themselves to be an athletic trainer must be licensed as an athletic trainer.

 The following exemptions apply under Oregon Revised Statutes (ORS) 688.718: